 The government-wide statements report information about the District as a whole using accounting methods similar to those used by private-sector companies.
+The statement of net position includes all of the government's assets at companies.
 The statement of net position includes all of the government's assets and liabilities.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.